Daegu: Metro

 The city also has a metro system, consisting of two heavy rail lines.
 Line 1 crosses the city from northeast to southwest, while Line 2 crosses from west to east.
 Line 3 from northwest to southeast is an elevated monorail.
-All the lines are and will be operated by the Daegu Metropolitan Transit Corporation (DTRO).
-Another line will operate in a few years as a heavy rail system using the Gumi–Daegu–Gyeongsan section of Gyeongbu Line.
-Line 4 is a long-range plan and will be a circle line.
-Fare is 1400 won and 1250 won with a prepaid card.
+All the lines are and will be operated by the (DTRO).
+Also, on December 14, 2024, the Daegyeong Line, a railway connecting Daegu and major cities in Gyeongsangbuk-do, was opened.
+As a result, citizens of Daegu and Gyeongsangbuk-do can now travel conveniently between the regions by rail.
+And Line 4, currently newly under construction, is a long-range plan and will be a circle line.
+Fare is ₩1700 and ₩1500 won with a prepaid card.
 There is a free interchange scheme between the metro and bus within an hour of first use for the prepaid card users.

 It started a full-fledged health-sharing stairway project by installing "Seven-color melody health donation stairs" at Shinmae Station and Imdang Station on Daegu Subway Line 2.
-Using these stairs, LED lights turn on with the sound of the keyboard.
-And a donation of ₩10(won) per session goes to those in need (such as pediatric cancer centers and low-income families).
+Using these stairs, LED lights turn on with the sound of the keyboard, and a donation of ₩10 per session goes to those in need (such as pediatric cancer centers and low-income families).

 Road

 There are two types of buses which are local and limited express.
 Limited express buses have more seats, but often passengers are required to stand.
-As of 2020, Local bus fare costs around 1,400 won with cash, Limited express bus fare would set you back 1,800 won.
+As of 2020, Local bus fare costs around ₩1,400 with cash, Limited express bus fare would set you back ₩1,800.
 Discounted fare is available with a prepaid card.

 Bus route numbers are made up with 3 digits, each number indicates the area that bus serves.
 For example, number 407 bus runs from zone four, to zone zero, and then to zone seven.
 Other routes, usually circular, are named for the districts they serve and numbered 1 through 3.

 Traffic is sometimes heavy, however, the major thoroughfares handle fairly high volumes of traffic without too much trouble.